-- 1. Start pgAdmin4.exe from <FMEFlowDir>\Utilities\pgsql\pgAdmin 4\bin\. - 2.
-If this is your first time starting pgAdmin4, it will prompt you to set a master password.
+- 1. Download pgAdmin or DBeaver. - 2.
+Start pgAdmin.
+If this is your first time starting pgAdmin, it will prompt you to set a master password.
 Choose something you will remember. - 3.
-If pgAdmin auto-connects to the FME Flow Database, an entry appears in the Object browser, under Servers, similar to the following:
+Add a new server for the FME Flow Database: